Jan Hammer: 2000 to present

-Jan Hammer produced the original score for Cocaine Cowboys, a 2006 documentary depicting the infamous Miami drug trade scene of the 1980s.
+Hammer produced the original score for Cocaine Cowboys, a 2006 documentary depicting the infamous Miami drug trade scene of the 1980s.
 Hammer's soundtrack of the film was released in 2007.

 Also in the autumn of 2004 Hammer released the album The Best of Miami Vice on the Reality label in the U.S. The Best of Miami Vice contains newly recorded versions of "Miami Vice Theme" and "Crockett's Theme", as well as one bonus track never before released on CD.

 In February 2005, Universal Studios Home Entertainment released the first season of Miami Vice on three double-sided DVDs.
 One of the package's discs contained bonus material, including an extensive interview and archival footage of Hammer creating music for the show back in 1985.

 To coincide with the release of the DVD, Reality Records released a newly recorded version of "Crockett's Theme" to AC (Adult Contemporary) radio in America.

 In 2006 Hammer was asked to collaborate with the singer/rapper TQ for a brand new version of his song "Crockett's Theme".
 The result of their work was The Jan Hammer Project Featuring TQ (Terrance Quaites): Crockett's Theme.
 A CD single of this new version climbed up the charts in Europe, hitting No. 1 on the iTunes Europe download list.

-In a 2012 interview, Jan Hammer indicated that he is working on a compilation of unreleased works.
+In a 2012 interview, Hammer indicated that he is working on a compilation of unreleased works.

 In a 2014 interview with the Rolling Stone he claimed he always felt halfway between experimental music and prog-rock.
 He also claimed to have recorded the theme song for Miami Vice before the series was made, and that it had been the piece he presented to Michael Mann when announcing his interest of being involved with the series.
 He stated that he used a Fairlight CMI to compose the music to the series while sampling drums and percussion into it with real acoustic sound.
 He added that he would have been interested in scoring the 2006 film version of Miami Vice, but that he was never approached by Michael Mann about it.

 He recorded a version of the Squidbillies theme in 2014.

-On 20 July 2018 he released his first album of new material in over 10 years: Seasons - Part 1.
+On 20 July 2018 he released his first album of new material in over 10 years: Seasons – Part 1.